Beta-Cygni-A/SimpleConsoleLibrary/README.md

 - design the levels and gameplay of the game
 - replace alot of the int inputs/returns with references or pointers

-I might move task list to issues, open a issue for each task I might make a task list for all things to be done
+I might move task list to issues, open a issue for each task.
+I might make a task list for all things to be done